Soumya-Ranjan143/J.A.R.V.I.S./README.md

 Persistent Memory: Built with a strong retention architecture to permanently store user facts, context, and preferences, recalling exact details precisely when needed.

 Premium UI/UX: Features a sleek, modern visual design for an intuitive and immersive user experience.

+**Installation and Setup**

+1. Clone this repository to your local machine.
+3. Open the new `.env` file and replace the placeholder text with your actual Groq and Tavily API keys.
+4. Run `python run.py` to start the J.A.R.V.I.S. server.